Vladimir Jurowski: Early life

-Born in Moscow, Jurowski began his musical studies at the Moscow Conservatory.
+Born in Moscow, Jurowski began his musical studies at the Tchaikovsky Academic Music College at the Moscow State Conservatory.
 In 1990, he moved with his family, including his brother Dmitri (conductor) and his sister Maria (pianist) to Germany, where he completed his education at the music schools at the Hochschule für Musik Carl Maria von Weber Dresden and the Hochschule für Musik Hanns Eisler.
 He studied conducting with Rolf Reuter and vocal coaching with Semion Skigin.
 He participated in a conducting master class with Sir Colin Davis on Sibelius' Symphony No. 7 in 1991.